keboola/connection-docs/manipulation/transformations/snowflake/index.md

 {% endhighlight %}

-This example will set the `ABORT_TRANSFORMATION` variable value to `'Integrity check failed'` if the `INTEGRITY_CHECK` table contains one or more records where `RESULT` columns equals to value `'failed'`.
+This example will set the `ABORT_TRANSFORMATION` variable value to `'Integrity check failed'` if the `INTEGRITY_CHECK` table contains one or more records with the `RESULT` column equal to the value `'failed'`.

-Transformation engine checks the `ABORT_TRANSFORMATION` after each successfully executed query and returns the value of the variable as an user error, `Transformation aborted: Integrity check failed.` in this case.
+The transformation engine checks the `ABORT_TRANSFORMATION` after each successfully executed query and returns the value of the variable as a user error, `Transformation aborted: Integrity check failed.` in this case.

 {: .image-popup}
 ![Transformation aborted](/manipulation/transformations/snowflake/abort.png)